-Qualified students enrolled in Presbyterian College’s School of Pharmacy are eligible for financial aid.
+Qualified students enrolled in the Presbyterian College School of Pharmacy are eligible for financial aid.
 Typically, only loans are available to finance any balance.
-The PC School of Pharmacy fund is being established to allow us to award grants and scholarships.

 Presbyterian College offers the following loan programs to Pharmacy Students: